Towards A Proactive ML Approach for Detecting Backdoor Poison Samples: Preliminaries

-Consistent with \citet{tran2018spectral} and \citet{hayase21a}, we consider the standard threat model of backdoor poisoning attacks.
-Specifically, we assume the adversary can manipulate a limited portion of training data, and we also allow the adversary to have knowledge of the victim's network architecture and training algorithm.
-Besides, the adversary neither controls the training process nor the environment where models are deployed.
-Thus, the victim can freely train their models on the training data, which though might be contaminated by the adversary.
+\textbf{Adversary's Capabilities.} Similar to most existing backdoor poisoning attacks, the adversary: \textbf{1)} can manipulate a limited portion~(no more than a half) of the training dataset, \textbf{2)} has access to the victim's model architecture, training algorithm, and potential backdoor mitigation techniques.
+Besides, the adversary has no control over either the training process or the environment where models are deployed.

-Moreover, the assumed adversary manipulates the training data with the goal of conducting backdoor attack and two constraints should be satisfied.
-First, with vanilla training algorithm, models trained on the poisoned dataset should have comparable accuracy to that of models trained on unpoisoned dataset on standard data distribution.
-Second, models normally trained on the poisoned dataset should be backdoored --- when clean data points from non-target classes are corrupted by the attacker-specified trigger, the affected models should misclassify a nontrivial portion of these corrupted points to the target class.